gahssi/netvermin/README.md

 ### Features

+- **Network scanning.** Uses `nmap` and `ip route` parsing to discover hosts on the local network.
+- **SSH-based propagation.** Attempts dictionary attacks on SSH-enabled machines using pre-defined lists of usernames and passwords.
+  - **SMB-based propagation** is a WIP.
+- **Payload simulation.** Encrypts infected user's files using AES-GCM and leaves a note as explanation.
 - **Polymorphism.** Each mutation creates a new worm variant with unique encryption parameters.
-- **Network scanning.** Uses nmap and `ip route` parsing to discover hosts on the local network.
-- **SSH-based propagation.** Attempts dictionary attacks on SSH-enabled machines using a list of pre-defined usernames and passwords.
-  - **SMB-based propagation** is a WIP
-- **Payload simulation.** Encrypts files and leaves a note on infected machines.
 - **Logging.** Detailed logging is implemented using a custom colorized formatter.

 ---